 The Academy’s survival and growth in this century have largely been due to the dedication and lifelong effort of Carl Anderson, principal for 36 years (1925-1961), his successor Ruel Barrett, who served for 16 years (1961-1977), and Frederick G. Torrey, head of school for 12 years (1977-1989).
 After the loss by fire of the original building, they rebuilt and expanded Thetford Academy to include the seventh and eighth grades, constructed the Science and Agriculture Building, initiated a commitment to technology, and opened the school’s doors to the children of towns that designate the Academy as their high school or have school choice.

 The 1967 by-laws state: “The school shall be known as a ‘Junior-Senior High School’ and shall provide an adequate course of instruction for the proper education of students at the Junior High School and Secondary School levels.”

 Into the Twenty-First Century

 Under Head of School Martha Rich (1991-2010), Thetford Academy’s enrollment grew and its programming expanded, as the Town of Thetford became more diverse and the school began to attract more students from sending towns.
 Late in her tenure, the school underwent a capital project to build a new gymnasium, theater, and science facility.
 The state-of-the-art Martha Jane Rich Theater is indicative of the quality of Thetford Academy’s arts programs, of which Rich was an avid supporter.

 William Bugg became Head of School in 2012, after two one-year interim heads.
 From 2012-2019, the school added some 24 elective classes in six departments, purchased a 10.4 acre property just south of the Academy, took over the management of the 177-acre Thetford Hill State Park contiguous to the Academy to the southwest, and launched the Thetford Outdoor Program (TOP).
-Bugg will become Head of School at Good Hope Country Day School in St. Croix, U.S. Virgin Islands, in July 2019.
+In July 2019, Bugg left TA to lead Good Hope Country Day School in St. Croix, U.S. Virgin Islands as its Head of School.